 Read other Community Guide publications about Increasing Appropriate Vaccinations in our library.

 The findings and conclusions on this page are those of the Community Preventive Services Task Force and do not necessarily represent those of CDC.
 Task Force evidence-based recommendations are not mandates for compliance or spending.
 Instead, they provide information and options for decision makers and stakeholders to consider when determining which programs, services, and policies best meet the needs, preferences, available resources, and constraints of their constituents.

 Review Completed: May 2015

-- Page last reviewed: June 2, 2014
+- Page last reviewed: May 26, 2016

 - Page last updated: May 26, 2016

 - Content source: The Guide to Community Preventive Services